leonid-shevtsov/railsbug/README.md

 # RailsBug - debug Rails apps from Firebug!

-**WARNING** this is prealpha stuff!
-I'm not going to walk you through it (yet).
+**WARNING** this is alpha stuff!
+Bugs and feature requests are welcome.

-**TODO** screenshots

-**TODO** advantages

 **TODO** extension

 ## Installation

-First, you'll need to set up `rack-bug` from https://github.com/leonid-shevtsov/rack-bug.
-My branch is patched to provide data for this extension.
+First, you'll need to set up `rack-bug` from [my branch](https://github.com/leonid-shevtsov/rack-bug).
+It is patched to provide data for this extension.
+Follow the README there, it's nothing special.

 Then, you install this extension into Firefox and off you go!